-If, subsequent to the termination of a Participant's employment or service with the Company or an Affiliate for any reason other than for Cause, it is discovered that the Participant's employment or service shall, at the discretion of the Committee, be deemed to have been terminated by the Company or an Affiliate for Cause for all purposes under the Plan, and the Participant shall be required to repay to the Company all amounts received by him or her in respect of any Award following such termination that would have been forfeited under the Plan had such termination been by for Cause.
+If, subsequent to the termination of a Participant's employment or service with the Company or an Affiliate for any reason other than for Cause, it is discovered that the Participant's employment or service could have been terminated for Cause, such Participant's employment or service shall, at the discretion of the Committee, be deemed to have been terminated by the Company or an Affiliate for Cause for all purposes under the Plan, and the Participant shall be required to repay to the Company all amounts received by him or her in respect of any Award following such termination that would have been forfeited under the Plan had such termination been by for Cause.
 Any determination of whether Cause exists shall be made by the Committee in its sole discretion.